kweil/keweil_webpage/content/publication/example/index.md

   spectra.
 While the +545 day spectrum is similar to spectra taken between days +400 and +493, the +900 day spectrum shows dramatic changes both in spectral features and emission-line profiles.
-The Hα emission is flat-topped and boxlike with sharp blue and red profile velocities of ≃-8000 and +7500 km s-1.
+The Hα emission is flat-topped and boxlike with sharp blue and red profile velocities of ≃-8000 and +7500 km/s.
   These late-time spectral changes indicate strong circumstellar interaction with a mass-loss shell, expelled ∼1700 yr before explosion.
 SN 2017eaw's +900 day spectrum is similar to those seen for SN 2004et and SN 2013ej observed 2-3